 The Hazard:

-A logistics center with crowded aisles and poor sight lines forces operators to take risky shortcuts.
-A worker steps into a blind spot just as a forklift rounds the corner.
+Crowded aisles and poor sight lines can force operators to take shortcuts, while pedestrians may step into blind spots as forklifts round corners.
 Narrow aisles and unmarked zones are leading contributors to collisions.

 Installing physical barriers, mirrors, and warning signage.